-A rainwater harvesting butt is proposed for each residential building.
-The run-off from each proposed development roof should be led into rainwater harvesting butts via rainwater downpipes and guttering.
-Overflow from the butts should be discharged into the storage system provided by the permeable paving.
+The run-off from the proposed development roof should be led into a rainwater harvesting butt via rainwater downpipes and guttering.
+Overflow from the butts should be discharged into the storage system provided by the soakaway.

-Due to the relatively insignificant amounts of attenuation provided by rainwater harvesting tanks in this instance and the requirement to retain water for non-potable uses such as garden maintenance, the volume of run-off which could be attenuated by rainwater harvesting has not been considered within the report.
+Due to the relatively insignificant amounts of attenuation provided by the rainwater harvesting butt in this instance and the requirement to retain water for non-potable uses such as garden maintenance, the volume of run-off which could be attenuated by rainwater harvesting has not been considered within the report.